-- Unscrew the spark plugs, plug back into the caps and lay them on the crankcase or cylinder. - Bring the pistons into TDC position. - Rotate the disk in rotation direction until the S-marked Magnet is close to the sensor (arrow, picture (1)).
-Take care that the magnets in the disk are approximately in the same height as the sensor. - Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 3.
+- Unscrew the spark plugs, plug back into the caps and lay them on the crankcase or cylinder. - Bring the pistons into TDC position. - Rotate the disk in rotation direction until the S-marked Magnet is close to the sensor. - Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 3.